jacobTraugott/BigSky/README.md

 # AFWERX-Mobile-ProgrammingCapstone

-## Configuring Expo for Linux use
+## Configuring Expo

-It is possible to run Expo in Linux!
+It is possible to run Expo!
 Here are the setup steps:

 * Change to the project root folder, i.e. ~/AFWERX-Mobile-ProgrammingCapstone/MTR_Scheduler_Mobile
 * Run 'npm install'